 An Introspective from Board of Trustees Chairman Bob Tafaro

 In November of 2019, Robert Tafaro was named chairman of the Foundation for Morristown Medical Center Board of Trustees, a term that began in January of 2020.
 Prior to his appointment Tafaro had served as a board member since 2016 and helped lead the Growing Forward Campaign as a member of the executive committee.
-Tafaro’s volunteerism has been matched by his philanthropy: since 2014, he and his wife, Catherine Tafaro, have been supporters of Morristown Medical Center, strategically giving to Gagnon Cardiovascular Institute.
-They are also Washington Partners*.
+Over the course of his involvement, Tafaro’s volunteerism has been matched by his philanthropy: Since 2014, he and his wife Catherine have strategically given to Gagnon Cardiovascular Institute and in 2020 became Washington Partners*.

 Q: What motivates you to support Morristown Medical Center?

 A: “Catherine and I are both grateful patients of Morristown Medical Center.
 I am thankful to Gagnon Cardiovascular Institute and its outstanding team for my exceptional patient experience and their world-class care.“Secondly, we are long-time residents of the area, and the hospital is meaningful to us.
 What I have learned during these unprecedented times is that giving to Morristown Medical Center makes sense; we all must do what we can to build excellence in health care together.
 Health care needs have escalated in many ways during the pandemic, like the surge of patients to Sameth Emergency Department.
 To stay at the forefront of this growing demand, we must expand and modernize our emergency department.”

 Q: What do you enjoy most about supporting Morristown Medical Center?